 The teacher posts the labels impossible, possible, and certain on the board.
 The teacher presents students with a series of index cards with a different event written on them (for example, "I know someone that lives on the moon."; "A dog eats an apple.")
 The teacher asks each student to choose an event and to describe the likelihood of this event happening.
 To represent this description, the student must stand in front of the corresponding label.

-In photo 2, we see that the third student from the left understands the idea that the word possible represents the continuum from impossible to certain , and therefore can stand closer to one end of that continuum than the other.
+In photo 2, we see that in the bottom row, second student from the left, understands the idea that the word possible represents the continuum from impossible to certain , and therefore can stand closer to one end of that continuum than the other.

 The probability line model is an effective visual way to represent this continuum.